 Looking to spoil your dog in the healthiest way possible?
 We got you covered.
-My biggest problem with store bought treats are #1: I don’t know if I can trust them, and #2: The good ones are so expensive!
+My biggest problem with store bought treats are: #1 – I don’t know if I can trust them, and #2 – The good ones are so expensive!

 And not to mention homemade treats are much easier on the wallet.
 Your dog will go nuts for these recipes, and are ideal for training or spoiling as they’re healthy, grain-free, and guilt free.

 Made from just 5 wholesome ingredients, such as sweet potato and coconut flour, the healthy maven has created some very cute little doggie treats that I think your fur-baby will appreciate.
 The best part being that’s easy to make, affordable, and you can make a big batch so you can keep spoiling your dog!

 Well… They have just the thing.
 Randi over at Dukes & Duchesses has created a carrot and beef broth popsicle, maybe not exactly the treats from your own childhood (I hope), but your dog will certainly appreciate it.
 And with only two ingredients and a little bit of freezer time, they’re a perfect quick summer treat.

 If you’ve followed along the coconut craze as of lately, then I have no doubt you want to share all the health benefits with your dog.
 And why not?
 Coconut oil has amazing benefits for both humans and canines, so might as well make them into some cute little treats.
 As a side note, these make your house smell absolutely amazing.

 - 1 15-ounce can Meijer 100% Pure Pumpkin